mark-toma/SpheroMATLAB/README.md

 Control Sphero from MATLAB in m-code!

-**Myo SDK MATLAB MEX Wrapper** is also available on MathWorks File Exchange [here](http://www.mathworks.com/matlabcentral/fileexchange/52746-sphero-api-matlab-sdk).
+**Sphero API MATLAB SDK** is also available on MathWorks File Exchange [here](http://www.mathworks.com/matlabcentral/fileexchange/52746-sphero-api-matlab-sdk).

 ## Description

 This project provides a few Matlab classes that can be used to control Sphero from Matlab in m-code.
-Check out http://www.sphero.com/sphero for more information about Sphero, the robotic ball.
+Check out the [Sphero website](http://www.sphero.com/sphero) for more information about Sphero, the robotic ball.

 The base class, SpheroCore:

 * Provides a Matlab interface to Sphero through the Bluetooth object of the